NoahCristino/robloxlib/README.md

 If not: http://docs.python-guide.org/en/latest/starting/installation/
 # How to use
 1.)
 Place the robloxlib.py file in your python directory ex.
 C:\Python27.
 2.)
-Import the library in your code like this: import robloxlib
+Import the library in your code like this: import robloxlib --
+If you want to install using `python setup.py install` (experimental) then look in the testing folder.
+--
 # Examples
 Check the examples directory for examples
 # Documentation